 We find it goes two ways: People who are already ‘downhill’ skiers can pick it up quickly as they are used to sliding and balancing on skis, or they will find it challenging, as the techniques and equipment are very different.

-Sometimes non-skiers actually have an advantage over experienced ‘downhill’ skiers in that they have no preconceived ideas and if taught correctly they can pick it up quickly and will often overtake the ‘downhillers’ in terms of correct technique as they are free from bad and ingrained ski habits.
+Sometimes non-skiers actually have an advantage over experienced ‘downhill’ skiers in that they have no preconceived ideas and if taught correctly they can pick it up quickly and will often overtake the ‘downhillers’ in terms of using the correct technique as they have no previous experience and are free from ingrained ski habits.

 What equipment do I need for ‘cross-country’ skiing?

-You will use skis which are lightweight and narrow, and boots that are low cut and similar to a comfortable waterproof walking boot
+Skis are lightweight and narrow.
+Boots are low cut and similar to a comfortable waterproof walking boot

 Essentially, compared to 'alpine' equipment everything is lightweight, and the boots are comfortable.
 The skis are ‘skinny’ or thin, hence why some refer to ‘cross-country’ as skinny skiing.
 The poles are long and come up to your armpit, and the boots are like a comfortable low cut walking boot which are only attached to the ski at the toe leaving the heel free to rise in a natural walking or running motion.

 This is vastly different to ‘downhill’ ski gear, which relies on heavy, rigid, and high boots which are difficult to walk in, skis which are heavy and wide with a metal edge, and poles that come to just above your waist.

 What type of clothing do I need for ‘cross-country’?

 If you are a runner, or hiker then you can use elements of your existing wardrobe for skiing.
 To put it simply you need warm comfortable clothing which allows you free movement.
 Restrictive bulky and heavy clothing such as that worn for ‘downhill’ is not ideal.